 This chapter describes the data, analyses, and results.
-In summary, the multiple lines of evidence indicate that surface waters throughout much of the Russian River Watershed experience fecal waste pollution, as demonstrated by water samples with measured pathogen indicator bacteria concentrations that exceed the statewide bacteria objectives to protect REC-1, the U.S. EPA (2012) bacteria criteria for protection of recreation, and as corroborated by Bacteroides bacteria data, DNA analyses, and other analytical methods.
-Though, it is recognized that the greatest public use of the Russian River occurs during the summer months, water contact recreation is a beneficial use of the Russian River Watershed throughout the year.
+In summary, the weight of evidence indicates that surface waters throughout the Russian River Watershed experience fecal waste pollution, as demonstrated by water samples with measured pathogen indicator bacteria concentrations that exceed the statewide bacteria objectives to protect REC-1, the U.S. EPA (2012) bacteria criteria for protection of recreation, and as corroborated by Bacteroides bacteria data, DNA analyses, the TMDL Studies, and other analytical methods.
+Though it is recognized that the greatest public use of the Russian River occurs during the summer months, water contact recreation is a beneficial use of the Russian River Watershed throughout the year.
 The beneficial use impairment is based on data collected in both the wet and dry season, with the following general findings: